carter-csyu/study/javascript/README.md

 ## 4.6.
 Iterables

 **`Symbol.iterator` (a special built-in symbol just for taht)**
-- When `for..of`starts, it calls that method (or error if not found).
+- When `for..of` starts, it calls that method (or error if not found).
-- The method must return an *iteratot* - an object with the method `next`.
+- The method must return an *iterator* - an object with the method `next`.
 - When `for..of` wants the next value, it calls `next()` on that object.
 - The result of `next()` must have the form `{done: Boolean, value: any}`, where `done == true` means that the iteration is finished, otherwise `value` must be the new value.